Archeology Archeologists have studied sizes of Egyptian skulls in... | Channels for Pearson+

 Confidence Interval

-A confidence interval is a range of values, derived from sample statistics, that is likely to contain the population parameter with a specified level of confidence.
-For example, a 99% confidence interval suggests that if we were to take many samples and construct intervals in the same way, approximately 99% of those intervals would contain the true population mean.
+A confidence interval is a range of values, derived from sample statistics, that is likely to contain the true population parameter with a specified level of confidence, typically expressed as a percentage.
+For example, a 99% confidence interval suggests that if the same sampling method were repeated multiple times, approximately 99% of the calculated intervals would contain the true mean.
+This concept is crucial for understanding the precision and reliability of statistical estimates.

 Recommended video: